 Can I make this spicy?

 Yes, it’s one of my favorite twists I like to do every now and then.
-Simply add a few teaspoons of red chili flakes or powder (to your preference) into the orange sauce and follow the recipe as usual.
+Simply add a few teaspoons of red chili flakes or powder (to your preference) into the orange sauce and follow the recipe as directed.

 Craving for more homemade takeout dishes?
 You might love these: